senad96/Exoplanet-Detection/README.md

 ## Machine Learning Model

 For this task ( version v1 ) we used a CNN and a SVC.
-CNN ( Convolution Nerual Newtork ) is probably one of the most famous nerual network in deep learning;
+CNN ( Convolution Neural Newtork ) is probably one of the most famous nerual network in deep learning;
 SVC ( Support Vector Classification ) is a Machine Learing model that has good performance and could approach the results of deep neural network.